bytemare/workflows/.github/CONTRIBUTING.md

 If your changes might have an impact on performance, please benchmark your code and measure the impact, share the results and the tests that lead to these results.

-Please note that changes that are purely cosmetic and do not add anything substantial to the stability, functionality, or testability of the project may not be accepted.
+Please note that changes that are purely cosmetic and do not add anything substantial.

+to the stability, functionality, or testability of the project may not be accepted.

 ### Coding Convention